 Tensor basic definition

-It's best to have prior knowledge about: matrix, matrix multiplication, vector matrix operations, representing transformations and such
+This post considers you have have prior knowledge about: matrix, matrix multiplication, vector matrix operations, representing transformations and such.

 Easy but incomplete definition